-Methods of Instruction: Teaching methods include preroadings, loctures, discussion, handouts, slides, demon
+Methods of Instruction: Teaching methods include prereadings, lectures, discussion, handouts, slides, demonstrations and out of class assignments.

 Methods of Evaluation: In-class participation, demonstrations, examination, essays, case studies.

 Faculty: Joshua Margolis, L.Ac.
 Reasoning: Joshua Margolis has complemented his training as a licensed acupuncturist by completing the educational program at the Canadian College of Osteopathy.
 He has been utilizing orthopedic and osteopathic perspectives and techniques in his clinical practice for many years, and has taught in private seminars and doctoral programs across the United States.